About This Episode

 Ali 13:51

-The real estate market has gone through the roof, particularly because the influx of the refugees, like us and the Sudanese, who are also here in millions.
-Finding a favorable accommodation is a daily struggle.
+The real estate market has gone through the roof, particularly because of the influx of refugees like us and the Sudanese, who are also here in the millions.
+Finding affordable accommodation is a daily struggle.
 The prices are just out of reach for many of us.

-There is a constant fear of being able to sort out a place to live.
-This situation is about the housing issues.
+There is a constant fear of not being able to sort out a place to live.

 The job market is tough too.
-While you can find work, it’s often unstable and poorly paid.
-Less than 100$ per month.
-Which makes it even harder to afford basic needs.
-While many Egyptians are kind to our case, you know, there are instances where we face discriminations.
+While you can find work, it’s often unstable and poorly paid — less than $100 per month — which makes it even harder to afford basic needs.
+While many Egyptians are kind to us, there are instances where we face discrimination.
+It’s tough being seen as an outsider, especially when you are just trying to rebuild your life.

-It’s tough being seen as an outsider, especially when you are just trying to rebuild our life.
-You know, the uncertainty of our legal status and to address stress.
-We are always worried about what may happen next.
-We are grateful for the safety and the opportunity we have, but the constant struggle to make ends meet, find houses and deal with the legal uncertainties took a heavy toll.
+The uncertainty of our legal status adds to the stress.
+We are always worried about what might happen next.
+We are grateful for the safety and the opportunity we have, but the constant struggle to make ends meet, find housing, and deal with the legal uncertainties takes a heavy toll.
 And the uncertainty about the future is a constant source of anxiety.

-The life in Egypt for the Palestinians from Gaza is mixed of relief and hardship.
-We are grateful for the peace, but the high cost of living, housing, challenging other social experiences make it tough.
-We are just trying to hold onto hope to find a way to build a better future despite this challenge.
+Life in Egypt for the Palestinians from Gaza is mixed — of relief and hardship.
+We are grateful for the safety, but the high cost of living, the housing situation, and challenging social experiences make it tough.
+We are just trying to hold onto hope, to find a way to build a better future despite these challenges.

 Yara Hawari 15:52

 And as you mentioned, you’re all genocide survivors.
 Many of you have had to leave behind family and friends.
 And I think that almost certainly adds to your anxiety and stress as you’re trying to rebuild a life for yourselves.

 Ali, I want to ask you now about the ongoing humanitarian efforts to support Palestinians in Egypt.

-We previously touched upon how there is no UN agency that has sort of taken the responsibility of care.
-Can you give us an outline of what is happening and who are the actors involved?
+We previously touched upon how there is no UN agency that has taken on the responsibility of care.
+Can you give us an outline of what is happening and who the actors involved are?

 Ali 16:28